dudarev/policyinsights/STORIES.md

 - + On the main page users can see a map so that they know the future is the entire US

-- Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml

-- Pagination of locations on main page
+- User has reset password link beneath username and password fields in your account login page

+- Markdown may be used in wiki pages

 - User may follow a program
 - There is a limit on how many programs a user may follow
 - User may stop following a program
 - User gets emails about updates to the programs she follows on daily bases (number of comments, number of updates etc.)

-- User may edit her name in user profile

-- Markdown may be used in wiki pages

-- Link for admins in About page to edit content
+- Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml
+- Pagination of locations on main page

 # 0.2 and later